kmesh-net/kmesh/test/README.md

   - View temporary files during the test process

-    The test script may write some temporary files and verify the test results based on the temporary file information.
-The tmp files are archived at the test case granularity;
+    The test script may write some temporary files and verify the test results based on them.
+These temporary files are archived at the test case level.

     ```sh
-    # Taking the oe_test_normal_function test case of Kmesh as an example, the tmp file directory is:
+    # Taking the oe_test_normal_function test case of Kmesh as an example, the temporary file directory is:
     [root@localhost test]# ./mugen-master/testcases/smoke-test/kmesh/oe_test_normal_function/
     ```